mosbth/irc2phpbb/README.md

 * Add logfile entry containing current online users in the irc-channel

+v0.2.x (latest)

+* Issues with irclog, utf8 and json encoding to file. debugging.

 v0.2.1 (2012-05-14)

 * Corrected.
 Failed to decode utf-8 to json.